 the study programme has been approved by the relevant professional body, if applicable;

 upon completion students have reached at least at the third level of competence;

 comparable studies are generally not available at university level in Iceland.

 Wages paid to apprentices are treated just as other income under the Fund’s rules and can lead to a reduction in the student loan if the aggregate income exceeds the general income threshold.

-General studies in upper secondary school for a university entrance examination or a comparable examination are not eligible for loans.
-However, upper secondary school students may be entitled to an equal opportunity grant if studying at a location distant from their home.
+General studies in secondary school for a university entrance examination or a comparable examination are not eligible for loans.
+However, secondary school students may be entitled to an equal opportunity grant if studying at a location distant from their home.